flutter/website/src/docs/codelabs/implicit-animations.md

 The previous example also uses a common workflow for using implicit animations:
 - First, pick a widget property to animate.
 - Next, choose an implicit animation that can animate that property.
-- Set the start and end values for the property that you're animating.
+- Choose the start and end values for the property that you're animating.
 - Set the `duration` of the animation.
 - Trigger the animation by creating a state change in the animated property.